×

 Yes, one way out of a long-term car loan is to refinance it to a shorter term by applying with a new lender.

-Prominent lenders who offer 84-month car loans include:
+Here is a list of prominent lenders who offer 84-month car loans.

 • PenFed Credit Union